obrhubr/flashcards-gql-docker-next/README.md

 # Flashcards(not really) app

-I built this to learn about with GraphQL and NextJS.
+I built this to learn about GraphQL and NextJS.